CP1404/Practicals/README.md

 - Most pracs require you to submit a GitHub URL.
 Please type the URL of your GitHub practicals repository or PR at the top of the text box when you submit your practical on LearnJCU.
   - Your PR URL will look something like: `https://github.com/lindsaymarkward/cp1404practicals/pull/1`
+- You always need to upload/attach your files in LearnJCU.
+- Please attach each file separately.
 - Do not zip up your files.
-- Please attach each file separately.
 - Ensure each file has the correct/exact name, including the extension.
 - Ensure your code is not commented-out (only comments should be commented).
 - Include a `# comment` for any parts of questions.
 E.g., if a question has parts `a.` and `b.` then add comments